dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 There is no question that software modularity is advantageous, since it removes the Consensus protocol from the critical path of communication.
-That said, most solutions do not rely on a DAG-based transport in a pure black-box manner.
+That said, most solutions do not rely on a DAG transport in a pure black-box manner.
 As discussed above, randomized Consensus protocols, e.g.,  DAG-rider and Tusk, inject into the DAG randomized coin-tosses from the Consensus protocol.
 Protocols for the partial synchrony model, e.g., Bullshark, delay message transmissions by the transport according to Consensus protocol round timers,